AppDaemon/appdaemon/docs/APPGUIDE.rst

     self.set_namespace("hass2")
     # Get the entity value from the HASS2 plugin
+    # Since the HASS2 plugin is configured with a namespace of "hass2"
     state = self.get_state("light.light1")

     # Get the entity value from the HASS1 plugin
+    # Since the HASS1 plugin is configured with a namespace of "default"
     state = self.get_state("light.light1", namespace="default")

 In this way it is possible to use a single app to work with multiple namespaces easily and quickly.